-- When a TLV or PEL value is less than 50 ppm or 100 mg/m^3 . - When the animal or human median inhalation lethal concentration, LC50, is less than 200 ppm or 2000 mg/m3 when administered continuously for one hour or less (this condition is followed in the event that a TLV, PEL, or comparable value is not available for that chemical). - When laboratory handling of a chemical with a moderate or greater vapor pressure will be likely to exceed air concentration limits.
+- $\circ$ When a TLV or PEL value is less than 50 ppm or 100 mg/m. - When the animal or human median inhalation lethal concentration, LC50, is less than 200 ppm or 2000 mg/m when administered continuously for one hour or less (this condition is followed if a TLV, PEL, or comparable value is not available for that chemical). - When laboratory handling of a chemical with a moderate or greater vapor pressure will be likely to exceed air concentration limits.

-8.3 Corrosive Chemicals And Contact-Hazard Chemicals
+8.3 Corrosive Chemicals and Contact-Hazard Chemicals